MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-certificates.md

 ## Create a sustainability certificate

-To create a new sustainability certificate, follow the steps:
+To create a new sustainability certificate, follow these steps:

 1. Select the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sustainability Certificates**, and then select the related link.
 2. On the **Sustainability Certificates** page, select **New**.
 3. In the **Type** field, choose if this certificate is related to vendors or items, and enter the **No.** and **Name** fields.
 4. In the **Area** field, choose specific **Sust.
 Certificate Area** option and in the **Standard** field, choose adequate **Sust.
 Certificate Standard**.
 5. In the **Issuer** field, specify the issuer name.
-Sustainability certificates are typically issued by independent third-party organizations, which can include non-profit certifying bodies, industry associations, standards organizations, or specialized sustainability certification firms, where issuers are responsible for assessing compliance with established sustainability standards.
+Sustainability certificates are typically issued by independent third-party organizations, which can include non-profit certifying bodies, industry associations, standards organizations, or specialized sustainability certification firms.
+The issuers are responsible for assessing compliance with established sustainability standards.
-1. If this certificate is measurable, enable the **Has Value** field and enter the **Value**.
+1. If this certificate has a measurable value, enable the **Has Value** field and enter the **Value**.

 > [!NOTE]
 > You can also create a new sustainabilty directly from the vendor or item card.
-In this case, the **Type** field is automatically prepopulated as an Item or Vendor based on the page from where certificate has been created.
+In this case, the **Type** field is automatically prepopulated as an Item or Vendor based on where you create the certificate.

 ### Add the sustainability certificate for vendors